OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Right to Engage Third Parties.

-Evernote may from time to time engage certain affiliates or other third parties to provide technical or other services relating to all or part of the Service, or perform certain functions associated with the operation of the Evernote Market, and you hereby agree that such third party involvement is acceptable.
+Evernote engages certain affiliates or other third parties (“Service Providers”) to provide technical or other services relating to all or part of the Service, or perform certain functions associated with the operation of the Evernote Market, and you hereby agree that such involvement by these Service Providers is acceptable.
 In addition, Evernote may contract with third party resellers of the Evernote Plus, Premium or Business versions of the Service and/or products in the Evernote Market, and payment processors to enable payments in your local currency and payment systems.
 Please see our Privacy Policy to understand the extent to which any affiliate or third party may have access to your account information or contents and our Commercial Terms to understand our relationship with any Market Seller (as that term is defined in our Commercial Terms), reseller or payment processor.

 Right to Use Third-Party Software.